How Does A Combi Boiler Work?

 Generally speaking, you could expect to pay anywhere from £500 to £1,000 for a budget model combi boiler, £1,000 to £1,250 for a mid-range combi boiler, and anywhere up to £2,000 for a premium model.

-The average price in the UK for a combi boiler and installation is roughly £2,500.
+The average cost in the UK for a combi boiler and installation is roughly £2,500.
 Use our boiler installation costs calculator to compare combi boiler prices and find the best one for you.

 How to Choose the Right Type of Combi Boiler